AndrewEC/har-server/README.md

 > git clone --recurse-submodules https://github.com/AndrewEC/har-server.git

 ## Starting the Server
-To run the server first execute the `CreateVenv.ps1` script.
+To run the server first execute the `RunScript.ps1 Install` script.
 This will create a virtual environment, install required dependencies, and activate said virtual environment.

-After running the `CreateVenv.ps1` script the server can be launched using:
+After running the `RunScript.ps1 Install` script the server can be launched using:
 > python -m server "<path_to_har_folder>"

 where `<path_to_har_folder>` should be replaced with the relative or absolute path to the folder where the .har files